 If your organization's policies include a requirement for regularly changing encryption keys, you can generate and activate a new key.
 After doing so, force an agent refresh to immediately distribute the new key to devices.
-Note that this key will only be used to encrypt new removable data drives on those devices.
-Removable drives encrypted using an older key will continue to unlock using the older key.
 For instructions, see Generating a New Encryption Key.